Jodu555/Auto-Deployer/README.md

 ## Command Ideas

-- trigger : Triggers a deployment process
+- trigger / t : Triggers a deployment process
-- list : lists all registered deployment processes
+- list / ls : lists all registered deployment processes
-- history : lists a history of all the already deployed processes
+- history / h : lists a history of all the already deployed processes
+- info / i : Shows Informations about one specified deployment process

 ### Stretch